Paul Cullen, Lord Pentland

-Paul Benedict Cullen, Lord Pentland, PC (born 11 March 1957) is a former Solicitor General for Scotland, a Senator of the College of Justice (a judge of the country's Supreme Courts) and former Chairman of the Scottish Law Commission.
+Paul Benedict Cullen, Lord Pentland, PC (born 11 March 1957) is the current Lord President of the Court of Session and Lord Justice General, the most senior judge in Scotland.
+He is a former Solicitor General for Scotland, Senator of the College of Justice and Chairman of the Scottish Law Commission.

 Early life

 Born in Gosforth, Northumberland, he was educated at St Augustine's High School, Edinburgh and at the School of Law of the University of Edinburgh.

 Legal career

+Department of Environment

 Cullen was admitted to the Faculty of Advocates in 1982, devilling for Alan Rodger QC.
 He tutored part-time at the Faculty of Law at the University of Edinburgh from 1982 to 1986, when he was elected Clerk of the Faculty of Advocates, serving until 1991.
 He was Standing Junior Counsel to the Department of the Environment in Scotland from 1988 to 1991 and appointed an Advocate Depute in 1992, becoming a Queen's Counsel in 1995.
 A member of the Conservative Party, he became Solicitor General for Scotland, the junior Law Officer in Scotland, in 1995, when Donald Mackay succeeded Lord Rodger of Earlsferry as Lord Advocate, the senior Law Officer.
 He held this post until the Labour election victory in 1997, when he was succeeded by Colin Boyd, who later became Lord Advocate.